mohammed0xff/todo-app/README.md

 - [x] having data persistence.
 - [x] adding and removing tasks from the list.
 - [x] changing the ordering of our tasks by dragging them up or down the list.
+- [x] filtering tasks by `Is Completed` field in the UI.
 - [ ] having multiple lists each of with a title that discripes the kind of tasks that it's going to hold.
 - [ ] task hierarchy, tasks can have child tasks.